 Residents may apply to receive rental, mortgage and utility assistance, during all three phases of the program.
 Applications will be accepted for:

-- Phase 3: Until (TBD) or until the funds are expended, whichever comes first.
+- Phase 3: Begining September 21st until the funds are expended

 The same eligibility criteria and restrictions will apply for each phase and previous recipients will be contacted to confirm continued eligibility.
 (Note: Applicants will be able to bypass the application process by submitting a certification confirming their need for assistance and verification of continued loss of income.)
 A case manager will make this request to previous recipients.

-If a tenant is not successful in obtaining Phase 1 benefits, the County will reevaluate how to best serve tenants in Phases 2 and 3.
+If an applicant is not successful in obtaining Phase 1 or Phase 2 benefits, the County will reevaluate the case in Phases 3.
 This may include seeking funding from alternative resources, such as nonprofit organizations and other community partners, that may be able to offer financial assistance.

 "Fort Bend County is the best County in the United States because of the amazing people that call it home.
 We take pride in making Fort Bend County a vibrant place to live, work, and raise a family.
 Even though we have all been negatively impacted by the pandemic, together, we will get through this crisis stronger and more resilient than ever."

 Fort Bend County Rental, Mortgage & Utility Assistance Program

 Not sure if you qualify?
 You must present the following information.